yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

     ## 10 Afghanistan      Asia  1997  41.763 22227415  635.3414  22.227415
     ## # ... with 386 more rows, and 1 more variables: Change_lifeExp <dbl>

-Here is the right R about difference of life expectancy by using `c()`
+Here is the right R code about difference of life expectancy by using `c()`

 ``` r
 p10<-gapminder %>%